Start page

 In other words, God, having endowed a person with free will, shows confidence in him and takes into account his initiative in the socio-cultural process, supporting the one that is most consistent with His plan.
 If we look at the world through the eyes of Spinoza, then we can think that, to a greater or lesser extent, He is present in every person.
 Probably, this dilemma also has no solution in philosophical categories.
 In the real world, probability in history is closely related to the principle of diversity.

-Therefore, if mankind is now in a state of a systemic crisis, that is, turned to a false path to development, it is logical to assume that modern trends contradict some general line of its development which should lead it to a specific goal.
-Obviously, the path to this goal must be gradual and mankind follows this path and it is usually called civilization, which the Marquis Victor Mirabeau (1715-1789) defined as the assimilation by the society of the foundations and forms of virtue (civilization).
-Such a worldview was a consequence of the internal logic of the development of European social thought in the Age of Enlightenment.
-The younger contemporary of Mirabeau, Johann Gottfried Herder (1744-1803), spoke in the same spirit, arguing that the ultimate goal of the existence of mankind should be the triumph of humanity (Humanität) as the unity of mankind in many distinct individuals.
-With this word, he wanted to denote the noble process of the formation of a person's mind and the need for freedom, pure feelings, and motives, good health, mastery of the Earth.
-That the humanization of human relations takes place was already noticed by ancient thinkers.
-For example, Plutarch wrote about times long past like this:
+Therefore, if humanity is now in a state of systemic crisis, that is, has turned onto a false path of development, then it is logical to assume that modern trends contradict some general line of its development, which should lead it to a certain goal.
+In human society, many processes occur simultaneously, however, in a well-functioning system, some forces and mechanisms return it to stable movement after deviations caused by external influences (VOIN A. 1917).
+Such forces and mechanisms must exist in human society as well.
+Anaximander expressed a similar opinion when he said that there is a necessity or natural law that returns the elements of which the world consists to equilibrium.
+This is how Greek philosophers understood both cosmic and human justice (RUSSEL BERTRAND.
+1946, 46).
+This law guides mankind on its path of development.
+This path is usually called civilization, which Marquis Victor Mirabeau (1715-1789) defined as the assimilation by the society of the foundations and forms of virtue (civilization).
+This worldview was a consequence of the internal logic of the development of European social thought during the Age of Enlightenment.
+Mirabeau's younger contemporary Johann Gottfried Herder (1744-1803) spoke in the same spirit, arguing that the ultimate goal of human existence should be the triumph of humanity (Humanität) as the unity of humanity in a multitude of separate individuals.
+With this word, he wanted to designate the noble process of forming in man the mind and the need for freedom, pure feelings and impulses, good health, and mastery of the Earth.
+Ancient thinkers had already noted that the humanization of human relations took place.
+For example, Plutarch wrote about times long past:

 That age produced a sort of men, in force of hand, and swiftness of foot, and strength of body, excelling the ordinary rate, and wholly incapable of fatigue; making use, however, of these gifts of nature to no good or profitable purpose for mankind, but rejoicing and priding themselves in insolence, and taking the benefit of their superior strength in the exercise of inhumanity and cruelty, and in seizing, forcing, and committing all manner of outrages upon everything that fell into their hands; all respect for others, all justice, they thought, all equity and humanity, though naturally lauded by common people, either out of want of courage to commit injuries or fear to receive them, yet no way concerned those who were strong enough to win for themselves.
 (PLUTARCH'S LIVES.
 Volume I: 5).